 Commercial film and photography guidelines

-All commercial filming and photography in the national park reserve requires a film or photography permit (PDF, 847 KB).
+All commercial filming and photography in the national park reserve requires a film or photography permit (DOC, 847 KB).

 Lying along the west coast of Vancouver Island, Pacific Rim National Park Reserve is situated in the traditional territory of the Nuu-chah-nulth First Nations and boasts kilometres of long sandy beaches, unspoiled temperate rainforests and adventures that will delight the explorer in all!